braze-inc/braze-docs/_docs/_partners/isv_partners/cohort_import.md

 hidden: true
 ---

-# Partner Cohort Import Integration
+# Partner cohort import integration

 > The Partner Cohort Import integration feature allows our partners to integrate with Braze to send over cohorts of users that were generated within the partner’s application.

-## Cluster URLs
+## Cluster urls

 Braze hosts our application on multiple clusters throughout the US and EU.
 The URL for the import endpoints will be different depending on the cluster the client’s company instance is hosted on: